 Harvick fell two spots to fourth in the standings.
 All drivers from Harvick on back are now more than a full race’s worth of points out of the lead.

 Stewart and Clint Bowyer swapped eighth and ninth spots with Stewart now having the advantage.

 Hamlin and Greg Biffle swapped the 11th and 12th spots… advantage to the No. 11.

-The only other race winner who could have a dog in the Wild Card spot, Regan Smith, has a tougher row to hoe.
+The only other race winner who could have a dog in the wildcard spot, Regan Smith, has a tougher row to hoe.
 He’s 29th in the standings, 49 points out of that 20th-place cutoff spot.
 Under this year’s points system that’s a lot of ground to make up.
-But remember that old adage on how you eat and elephant… one bite at a time.
+But remember that old adage on how you eat an elephant… one bite at a time.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com